rsusik/keydrop/README.md

 ## About

 Keydrop is a project that aims to create a keyboard that adapts to the user.
-The idea is to hide the keys which are not going to be pressed and display a different key in their place.
+The idea is to hide the keys which are unlikely to be pressed and display a different key (that is more likely to be pressed) in their place.

-This is project is a prototype done for research purpose, it has minimal error checking and some bugs are possible.
-There is no warranty, you use it at your own risk.
+This project is a prototype of a keyboard developed for research purposes.
+It has minimal error checking, and some bugs are possible.
+There is no warranty, and you use it at your own risk.

 ## Requirements

-To run the keyboard only web browser is needed.
-It is recommended to install the application on phone.
+To run the application, only a web browser is needed, but installing the application on the phone is recommended.

 For code execution following requirements needs to be met: